AI Overviews: What They Are and How They Affect Search Visibility

 Should SEOs optimize differently for AI Overviews?

-SEOs should not treat AI Overviews as a separate technical platform.
+SEOs shouldn’t treat AI Overviews as a separate technical platform.
 The smarter move is to improve extractive clarity, source trust, crawlability and page usefulness so the same content can work in both classic Search and AI-generated result layers.

 About the author